 Procurement Teams Are a Key Stakeholder in Engaging Suppliers

-Procurement is the area of the business with the most experience in engaging with suppliers and should therefore be a key stakeholder in defining how suppliers can be engaged most effectively.
+Procurement is the area of the business with the most experience in engaging with suppliers.
+Therefore, it should be a key stakeholder in defining how suppliers can be engaged most effectively.
 Often this is by building on existing processes in relationships and if procurement is not involved in this initial phase of integrating ESG into purchasing and supply management then it’s likely that the long-term success of the program is in jeopardy.

 Identification Of Relevant Suppliers